-There is at least one park in each city.
-Use the large area for your own outdoor activities and sports games.
+Most cities have at least one great park or a large area where you can play your own outdoor activities and sports.
 Get the old Frisbee disc and the baseball bat from the attic.
 Play badminton and various ball games.
 Especially during summer when school’s not in session, you might be able to use the fields and sporting facilities from nearby schools.

-If sports just aren’t your thing, there are plenty of other outdoor activities.
+Even if sports just aren’t your thing, there are plenty of other outdoor activities at a park.
 You can simply relax on the meadow with a picnic or barbecue.
-The prepared dishes taste best in the fresh air anyway.
-You can watch the children play.
+Then watch your kids play while you sit down on a bench and enjoy nature.

 Whether you’ve lived in a city for a long time or have only recently moved in, there are certainly still some beautiful places to discover.
 Sometimes we don’t even notice hidden little alleys and other beautiful spots.
 Perhaps we were simply never in the area.
 See your city with fresh eyes.
 Explore new outdoor activities.

-This game will not only help you get to know your city better, but it’s also a great way to bond with friends, family, and kids of all ages as well.
+This game won’t only help you get to know your city better, but it’s also a great way to bond with friends, family, and kids of all ages as well.
 A scavenger hunt also promotes team spirit because you have to work in a team.
-Sounds like all the best of outdoor activities combined, doesn’t it?

 5. Geocaching – Find The Treasure

 Have you always enjoyed fun outdoor activities like treasure hunting?
-Then you will certainly like geocaching.
-The treasure hunt for adults is becoming more and more popular – and not without reason.
+Then you’ll certainly like Geocaching.
+The treasure hunt for adults and kids is becoming more and more popular – and not without reason.
 You can use geographic coordinates to find a treasure.
-Doesn’t that sound exciting?
+How fun is that?!?!

 You can search for the geocache using a GPS receiver.
-If you want a higher level of difficulty, you can only search with a map.
-However, your treasure is in a watertight container with a logbook.
+If you want a higher level of difficulty, you can only search with a map, and you’ll find your treasure in a watertight container with a logbook.
 Sometimes there are some little items in it as well.
 You can then replace one of those with another item.

 Outdoor Activities On A Budget For All Ages